 Not all investigations come to CYFOR with intelligence indicating that something bad may have happened, some cases come to us just to check over.
 To provide peace of mind.
-This was the case when CYFOR were approached by a large high street brand who had had one of their lead purchasers leave the company for a second major high street rival.
-There was no evidence to indicate that this individual had done anything wrong, there was a simply a concern that if they had, their relatively high position in the company would mean that the consequences could be great.
+This was the case when CYFOR were approached by a large high street brand that had one of their lead purchasers leave the company for a second major high street rival.
+There was no evidence to indicate that this individual had done anything wrong, there was simply a concern that if they had, their relatively high position in the company would mean that the consequences could be great.

 In my experience, I often find that the best evidence comes from the simplest mistakes.
 In this instance, the evidence came from the user wanting to check their personal emails.